Designing a Euro Coin

 Master of Coins

 The professional engravers that work at the Monnaie de Paris first have to follow an education to become an engraver.
-Afterwards, they have to work as a full-fledged artist for at least 10 years before they can call themselves a master engraver.
+Afterwards, they have to work as a full-fledged artist for at least 10 years.
+Then, they can call themselves a master engraver.
 When I was in Paris with Thalys and the Paris Tourist Office, I got to visit the engraver workshop and speak to one of the artists.
 He explained how euro coins are made.
 He told us that he first draws the design by hand, after which he converts the design into a digital drawing.
 The design is then made into a plaster template, like the one in the photo above.
 The plaster template then serves as a model for the smaller metal imprint.
 This metal imprint is sometimes called the “mother stamp.”

 Musée de la Monnaie